ashutoshml/ashutoshml.github.io/_posts/2019-09-17-does-neural-mt-learn-syntax.md

 Neural models(Here: Vanilla seq2seq model) don't require such artillery to provide competitive translation systems.

-**This paper is a step towards understanding what is going inside such models and how are the performing well.**
+**This paper is a step towards understanding what is going inside such models and how are they performing well.**